2019 BRiDGE RFA for Expertise and Space in the Chesterfield Building

 1. Technology description (1 page), classification, and stage of development

-2. Quarterly timeline and milestones (1 page)
+2. Quarterly milestones and timeline (1 page)

 3. NIH biosketches for all NewCo founders.
 See https://grants.nih.gov/grants/forms/biosketch.htm for further details.

-For questions not answered in the RFA about the proposals and the review process should be addressed to firstname.lastname@example.org before submission.
+General questions not answered in the RFA about the proposals and the review process should be addressed to firstname.lastname@example.org before submission.